The Students' Union Academic Advice Service is an independent, free and confidential service open to all Queen Mary students.

 Advice form

-• act as your representative if you chose to take your case to the OIA at the end of the College internal appeal process;
+- Act as your representative if you chose to take your case to the OIA at the end of the University internal appeal process;